 - If we want to send A->G traffic across both A->C->F->G and A->B->D->E->G, we can build two tunnels toward the core (to reduce the number of tunnels). - Now, we have two tunnels, so the problem is solved, right? - Unfortunately, router A doesn't know about those TE tunnels.
 So, router A makes its SPF decision based on the IPG metrics alone.
-That means traffic is sent to router C. - How to solve it?
-(Currently, only IS-IS supports forwarding adjacency.) - Need a way to advertise the TE tunnels into the IGP so that router A and other routers can see them as regular links.
+That means traffic is sent to router C. - How to solve it? - Need a way to advertise the TE tunnels into the IGP so that router A and other routers can see them as regular links.
 (It's not a link that TE tunnels can be signalled across, but it is available for regular IGP traffic.)